surendrareddy235/airesumescreening/backend/README.md

 ## Prerequisites

-Make sure you have **Python** installed on your machine.
+Make sure you have **Python** installed on your machine use older versions like 10,11,12 dont use newer versions.
 All required Python packages are listed in the `requirements.txt` file.

 To install dependencies, run: